gurnec/btcrecover/TUTORIAL.md

 ### Linux or OS X – Bitcoin Core, MultiBit Classic, Electrum, Blockchain, or Litecoin-Qt ###

  * Python 2.7.x – Most distributions include this pre-installed.
+Please note that for Blockchain wallets, Python version 2.7.8 or greater is highly recommened, and will run approximately 5 times faster than earlier versions.

  * Optional, but highly recommended for MultiBit or Electrum: PyCrypto for Python 2.7.x – Many distributions include this pre-installed, check your distribution’s package management system to see if this is available.
 It is often called “python2.7 crypto” or just “python-crypto”.
 If not, try installing it by using PyPI, for example on Debian-like distributions: